xc1427/use-combined-state/README.md

 # use-combined-state

 ## Motivation
 Restore how `setState` is used before React without hooks.
 Hooks is awesome.
-However `setState` should be passed _full state_ as in Redux reducer.
+However `setState` should be passed _full state_ as value returned in Redux reducer.
 You may also find grouping state under a single "namespace" improve readability.

 ## Usage